 This video was put together simply to share the sweet sounds of this Flathead Ford V8.
-Its a little long (just over 3 minutes), but with such an awesome sounding engine, we just had to share…
+It is a little long (just over 3 minutes), but with such an awesome sounding engine, we just had to share…

-This motor came in as a block with original crank with the machine work completed in preparation for a rebuild.
-The parts came from Honest Charley Speed Shop, spec’d by hot rodding ace Mike Goodman including custom polished Sharp heads and dual carb intake.
+This motor came in as a block with the original crank with the machine work completed in preparation for a rebuild.
+The parts came from Honest Charley Speed Shop, spec’d by hot-rodding ace Mike Goodman including custom polished Sharp heads and dual carb intake.

 Wayne Pugh’s Honest Charley prepared Street Performance Flathead Ford V8